OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_5102.rst

 The following new features has been backported to 5.10.2:

--- `Add support for Centos 8 auto-contextualization from LXD marketplace <https://github.com/OpenNebula/one/issues/4007>`__.
+- `Add support for CentOS 8 auto-contextualization from LXD marketplace <https://github.com/OpenNebula/one/issues/4007>`__.
+- `Automatic configurations backup before packages upgrade <https://github.com/OpenNebula/packages/issues/117>`__.

 The following issues has been solved in 5.10.2: